-Gastroesophageal reflux disease (GERD) is a condition in which the stomach contents (food or liquid) leak backwards from the stomach into the esophagus (the tube from the mouth to the stomach).
-This action can irritate the esophagus, causing heartburn and other symptoms.
+Gastroesophageal reflux disease (GERD) is a condition in which the stomach contents leak backward from the stomach into the esophagus (food pipe).
+Food travels from your mouth to the stomach through your esophagus.
+GERD can irritate the food pipe and cause heartburn and other symptoms.

 The risk factors for reflux include:

-Heartburn and gastroesophageal reflux can be brought on or made worse by pregnancy and many different medications.
-Such drugs include:
+Heartburn and gastroesophageal reflux can be brought on or made worse by pregnancy.
+Symptoms can also be caused by certain medicines, such as:

 Less common symptoms are:

-If your symptoms are severe or they come back after you have been treated, one or more tests may help diagnose reflux or any complications:
+If your symptoms are severe or they come back after you have been treated, your doctor may perform a test called an upper endoscopy (EGD).

 A positive stool occult blood test may diagnose bleeding that is coming from the irritation in the esophagus, stomach, or intestines.

 You can make many lifestyle changes to help treat your symptoms.
-Avoid foods that cause problems for you.
-Making changes to your routine before you go to sleep may also help.

-Other over-the-counter and prescription drugs can treat GERD.
-They work more slowly than antacids but give you longer relief.
-Your pharmacist, doctor, or nurse can tell you how to take these drugs.
+Other over-the-counter and prescription medicines can treat GERD.
+They work more slowly than antacids, but give you longer relief.
+Your pharmacist, doctor, or nurse can tell you how to take these medicines.

-Anti-reflux operations (fundoplication and others) may be an option for patients whose symptoms do not go away with lifestyle changes and drugs.
-Heartburn and other symptoms should improve after surgery, but you may still need to take drugs for your heartburn.
+Anti-reflux surgery may be an option for people whose symptoms do not go away with lifestyle changes and medicines.
+Heartburn and other symptoms should improve after surgery.
+But you may still need to take medicines for your heartburn.

 There are also new therapies for reflux that can be performed through an endoscope (a flexible tube passed through the mouth into the stomach).

-Call your health care provider if symptoms worsen or do not improve with lifestyle changes or medication.
+Call your provider if symptoms do not improve with lifestyle changes or medicine.

 Avoiding factors that cause heartburn may help prevent symptoms.
 Obesity is linked to GERD.
 Maintaining a healthy body weight may help prevent the condition.